Skip to content

 The description suggests the designed system uses momentary-action push buttons (like keyboard buttons, i.e. they have one stable position).
 The JOG button is not shown on the console panel; we assume that it is mounted somewhere close to the conveyor and used in emergency and service cases.

 The requirements are: the ON button switches on the automatic control, the OFF button stops it.
 If the automatic control is on the FILL button starts filling of the bin.
-The filling terminates automatically if the required (set by a thumbwheel) amount of gravel is in the bin.
+The filling terminates automatically if the required (set by a thumb wheel) amount of gravel is in the bin.
 When the bin is filled and the truck is on the ramp (detected by a limit switch) the LOAD button switches on the truck loading: the conveyor motor is started and after a while when it reaches the full speed the dumping of the bin contents begins.
 When the bin is empty (detected by a limit switch) the conveyor runs still for a while so that the entire load of gravel is loaded onto the truck.
 At any time the loading can be stopped and reinitialized if the truck leaves the ramp or if the automatic control is off.

-The automatic control "on" and the presence of the truck on the ramp are each to be signalled by a lamp.
+The automatic control “on” and the presence of the truck on the ramp are each to be signalled by a lamp.
 The conveyor running and silo empty are to be signalled by a blinking lamp.
-In addition a siren is to signal that the silo is empty.
+In addition, a siren is to signal that the silo is empty.
 The siren can be acknowledged by a button for a certain time: if the silo stays empty the siren will be restarted.

-The implementation does not mention explicitly the concept of state machines but uses the word "state" and "transition".
+The implementation does not mention explicitly the concept of state machines but uses the word “state” and “transition”.
 Thus, it is relatively easy to identify the main state machine in the design.
 The control system is realized as SFC (Structured Function Chart) using ST (Structured Text) language elements.
-The SFC has two representations: a text ( the actual program) and a graph (a kind of flowchart with symbols of logical elements like gates and flip-flops).
+The SFC has two representations: a text (the actual program) and a graph (a kind of flowchart with symbols of logical elements like gates and flip-flops).

 The states are declared with the keyword STEP, the initial state with INITIAL_STEP and the transition with TRANSITION.
-Hence the initial step looks like:
+Hence, the initial step looks like:

 INITIAL_STEP START ; END_STEP